kkaur57/DVCS-Exercise/README.md

 6. - 3.A code repository that is not on your local computer
 7. - 1.A code repository that is on your local computer
 8. - 3.Origin
-9. - 2.
-Cloning
+9. - 2.Cloning
-10. - 1. push, fetch, pull
+10. - 1.push, fetch, pull
-11. - 1. git fetch and then git merge
+11. - 1.git fetch and then git merge
-12. - 4. git init
+12. - 4.git init
-13. - 2. git add
+13. - 2.git add
-14. - 2.
-Staging files for a commit means to identify files that may be new, modified, or deleted and marking those as being ready to commit.
+14. - 2.Staging files for a commit means to identify files that may be new, modified, or deleted and marking those as being ready to commit.
-15. - 1. git commit -m "Commit message"
+15. - 1.git commit -m "Commit message"
 16. - 2.Prepare files for being added (tracked) in the repository.